djangify/our-spot/TESTING.md

  To ensure all code was validated accurately, the 'view page source' command in Google Chrome was used as follows:

 - On each page of the deployed application right-click anywhere on the page and select View Page Source.
-- Copy the entire "compiled" code
+- Copy the entire code
 - Go to the validator.w3.org service and select the "validate by direct input" tab
 - Paste the code into the box provided and click the CHECK button